 Even if you’re not at fault, an accusation that your fitness session caused an injury could lead to an expensive lawsuit.

 For example, a student at your yoga studio could claim that a pose aggravated a back injury, or someone in your Zumba class might suffer a knee injury.
 For these and similar incidents, the result could be a costly legal battle.

 Professional liability insurance can help cover attorney’s fees, settlements, court-ordered judgments, and other costs when someone claims their injury was caused by your advice or technique.

 In the sports and fitness industry, broken promises can have a significant impact on your customers.
 If a client takes you to court over an unfulfilled fitness objective, such as failure to meet a guaranteed weight loss goal, your professional liability insurance policy could help pay for the resulting legal fees.

-While professional liability insurance covers work errors and accusations of negligence, it does not offer complete protection.
-Accidents and injuries can happen in any fitness studio.
-Other policies to consider include:
+While professional liability insurance covers errors and accusations of negligence, it does not offer complete protection.
+Other insurance policies to consider include:

 General liability insurance: This policy covers expenses related to customer injuries and property damage.
 It also covers advertising injuries, such as an accusation of slander from a competing business.

-Business owner's policy (BOP): This policy bundles general liability insurance with commercial property insurance, often at a lower premium than if the policies were purchased separately.
+Business owner's policy (BOP): This policy bundles general liability coverage with commercial property insurance, often at a lower premium than if the policies were purchased separately.

-Workers’ compensation insurance: Workers' comp is required in almost every state for sports and fitness businesses that have employees.
-It covers medical costs and partial lost wages for work-related injuries.
+Workers' compensation insurance: Workers' comp is required by most states for businesses with employees.
+It helps pay for medical expenses from work-related injuries.